starrymedia/upticknetworkdocs/testnet/cloud_providers.md

 # Deploy Node on Cloud

-Learn how to deploy a node to different cloud providers. {synopsis}
+Learn how to deploy a node to different cloud providers.

 ## Digital Ocean